sabinacatherine/Spotify-Playlist/README.md

 ![](https://github.com/sabinacatherine/Spotify-Playlist/blob/main/images/Screen%20Shot%202022-12-05%20at%2010.35.01%20AM.png)

 ## Next steps
 As next steps I would like to improve on the indexing function for the Flask app, as I have encountered some indexing issues that were not present in the workbook alone.
-I would also like to round out the integration with the Spotify API.
+I would also like to round out the integration with the Spotify API and modify the HTML styling to return a more structured list on the front end.